 The Archaeology Wing provides dramatic displays that explore the complexities of the ancient cultures that inhabited the area from approximately the year zero to the present.

 Designs of prehistoric “homes” varied, based on the time frame, location and available materials.
 “Pit houses” were a common design in the desert flats.
 A depression of about 18 inches was dug and wall supports placed around it.
 Unlike modern Arizonans who rely on air conditioning, the Hohokam recognized that cooling could be found at depth.
 A model of a Hohokam pithouse is part of the east wall display as is a model of a Salado two story dwelling.
 A masonry Hohokam room, representing the Sears Kay Ruin has been reproduced on the south wall.
-A three tiered case on the east wall contains the elements of how prehistoric pottery was created.

 Five locally discovered archaeological sites reveal the abundance of archaeological material in the area.
 Four of these were excavated by members of the Desert Foothills Chapter of the Arizona Archaeological Society.
 Artifacts from an additional local site, the Blue Wash Ruin, are on loan from Pueblo Grande Museum and in an exhibit case on the west wall.